Check-In and Registration for Resident Students

-Students who are registered and enrolled in courses (including Reading and Research or time-equivalent courses) and who are engaged in full-time degree work, regardless of their physical location, are considered resident students.
-Resident students must check in and register via my.harvard.edu for four courses (16 credits), regardless of whether they are taking courses, conducting research, or teaching (see the Academic Calendar for deadlines).
+Students who are registered and enrolled in courses (including Reading and Research or time-equivalent courses) and who are engaged in full-time degree work in the Boston/Cambridge area are considered resident students.
+Resident students must check in and register via my.harvard.edu for four credits (typically 16 credits to be full-time), regardless of whether they are taking courses, conducting research, or teaching (see the Academic Calendar for deadlines).

-Students engaged in degree work full-time, primarily with non-Harvard resources, for the majority of an academic term, must apply for non-resident status.
+Students engaged in degree work full-time away from the Boston/Cambridge area, primarily with non-Harvard resources for the majority of an academic term, must apply for non-resident status.

-- A semester-long course that meets every week typically equals four credits.
+- A term-long course that meets every week typically equals four credits.